 Day to day, a Pardon can help a convicted felon do the following: own a firearm (non-violent felonies only), get a job despite a criminal conviction; get or keep a professional license or liquor license; and restore lost civil rights by allowing convicted felons to vote & hold office.
-A Pardon is also a prerequisite for the expungement of most felony convictions.
+A Pardon is also a prerequisite for the expungement of most felony convictions, which erases the record of the felony conviction.
 To see if you qualify for a pardon, speak with Michael directly at 405.801.2116.

 Does a Pardon restore a convicted felon's right to own a firearm?

 Yes, as long as the conviction was not for a "violent felony."
 Otherwise, a Pardon restores the right of a convicted felon to possess firearms and to perform the duties of a peace officer, gunsmith, or firearms repairman.